An Artist You Should Know: Jack Penny

 Speaking of dining - what are you ordering for the table?

-I love seafood but my wife is deadly allergic and naturally I am often eating out with her which has put a tremendous strain on are relationship.
+I love seafood, but my wife is deadly allergic, and naturally I am often eating out with her, which has put a tremendous strain on our relationship.
 I think I am having second thoughts!
 Joke aside, I usually ask the waiter to tell me the top picks.
-I am invited to nice restaurants frequently as some of my work is food related which I definitely take advantage of.
+I am invited to nice restaurants frequently as some of my work is food-related which I definitely take advantage of.

 What grew your confidence as an artist?

 Naivety can be a powerful thing.
-I was very confident when I started out because I knew so little about the artworld and art in general.
-It felt to me that I had a real identity from the get go.
-Now, I look back I cringe a bit but in a way envy that confidence I had.
+I was very confident when I started out because I knew so little about the art world and art in general.
+It felt to me that I had a real identity from the get-go.
+Now, when I look back, I cringe a bit but, in a way, envy that confidence I had.
 Now I am confident in a different way, because of the years of work I have put in.

 What draws you to depicting the hustle of city life?
 And also what repels you about it?

-I am not a massive fan of people on mass, the feeling it gives me.
-I am not really sure what it is but that’s what drew me to do a series on it called Commuters.
+I am not a massive fan of people en masse - the feeling it gives me.
+I am not really sure what it is, but that’s what drew me to do a series on it called Commuters.
 It’s also the thing that repels me.

 Art photos: Jonny Clark